micro/micro/README.md

 # Micro [![License](https://img.shields.io/:license-apache-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![GoDoc](https://godoc.org/github.com/micro/micro?status.svg)](https://godoc.org/github.com/micro/micro) [![Travis CI](https://travis-ci.org/micro/micro.svg?branch=master)](https://travis-ci.org/micro/micro) [![Go Report Card](https://goreportcard.com/badge/micro/micro)](https://goreportcard.com/report/github.com/micro/micro)

-Micro is a **microservice** toolkit.
-Its purpose is to simplify distributed systems development.
+Micro is a toolkit for cloud-native development.

-Check out [**go-micro**](https://github.com/micro/go-micro) if you want to start writing services in Go now or [**ja-micro**](https://github.com/Sixt/ja-micro) for Java.
-Examples of how to use micro with other languages can be found in [examples/sidecar](https://github.com/micro/examples/tree/master/sidecar).
+Use [**go-micro**](https://github.com/micro/go-micro) to write services in Go or [**ja-micro**](https://github.com/Sixt/ja-micro) for Java.

-Learn more about Micro in the introductory blog post [https://micro.mu/blog/2016/03/20/micro.html](https://micro.mu/blog/2016/03/20/micro.html) or watch the talk from the [Golang UK Conf 2016](https://www.youtube.com/watch?v=xspaDovwk34).

-Follow us on Twitter at [@MicroHQ](https://twitter.com/microhq) or join us on [Slack](http://slack.micro.mu/).

 # Overview

-The goal of **Micro** is to simplify distributed systems development.
-Micro makes writing microservices accessible to everyone, and as you scale, micro will provide the necessary tooling to manage a microservice environment.
+Micro addresses the key requirements for building cloud-native systems.
+It takes the microservice architecture pattern and transforms it into a set of tools which act as the building blocks for scalable platforms.
+Micro hides the complexity of distributed systems and provides well understood concepts to developers.

+Micro builds on [go-micro](https://github.com/micro/go-micro), making it a pluggable toolkit.

+## Features

 The toolkit is composed of the following features: